Magnus Hirschfeld: Death

-On his 67th birthday, 14 May 1935, Hirschfeld died of a heart attack in his apartment at the Gloria Mansions I building at 63 Promenade des Anglais in Nice.
+On his 67th birthday, 14 May 1935, Hirschfeld died of a heart attack in the garden of the apartment complex where he lived at the Gloria Mansions I building at 63 Promenade des Anglais in Nice.
 His body was cremated, and the ashes interred in a simple tomb in the Caucade Cemetery in Nice.
 The upright headstone in gray granite is inset with a bronze bas-relief portrait of Hirschfeld in profile by German sculptor and decorative artist Arnold Zadikow (1884–1943), who like Hirschfeld was a native of the town of Kolberg.
-The slab covering the tomb is engraved with Hirschfeld's Latin motto, "Per Scientiam ad Justitiam" ("through science to justice").
-(The Caucade Cemetery is likewise the location of the grave of surgeon and sexual-rejuvenation proponent Serge Voronoff, whose work Hirschfeld had discussed in his own publications.)
+The slab covering the tomb is engraved with the Latin motto of the Scientific Humanitarian Committee, "Per Scientiam ad Justitiam" ("through science to justice").

 On 14 May 2010, to mark the 75th anniversary of Hirschfeld's death, a French national organization, the Mémorial de la Déportation Homosexuelle (MDH), in partnership with the new LGBT Community Center of Nice (Centre LGBT Côte d'Azur), organized a formal delegation to the cemetery.
 Speakers recalled Hirschfeld's life and work and laid a large bouquet of pink flowers on his tomb; the ribbon on the bouquet was inscribed "Au pionnier de nos causes.
 Le MDH et le Centre LGBT" ('To the pioneer of our causes.
 The MDH and the LGBT Center').

 Legacy

 According to Shtetl, Hirschfeld's "radical ideas changed the way Germans thought about sexuality."
 American Henry Gerber, attached to the Allied Army of Occupation following World War I, became impressed by Hirschfeld and absorbed many of the doctor's ideas.
 Upon his return to the United States, Gerber was inspired to form the short-lived Chicago-based Society for Human Rights in 1924, the first known gay rights organization in the nation.
 In turn, a partner of one of the former members of the Society communicated the existence of the society to Los Angeles resident Harry Hay in 1929; Hay would go on to help establish the Mattachine Society in 1950, the first national homosexual rights organization to operate for many years in the United States.
 In 1979, the National LGBT Federation established the Hirschfeld Centre, Ireland's second gay and lesbian community centre.
 Although badly damaged by a 1987 fire, the centre continued to house the Gay Community News magazine until 1997.